uuosio/rscdk-book/src/helloworld-build.md

 rust-contract build
 ```

-The above command will generated a wasm file and a ABI file located in the current target directory
+The above command will generate a wasm file and a ABI file located in the current target directory